EAlmazanG/sensentiment-analysis-reviews/README.md

 ├── src/
 │   ├── scraper.py         # Script for scrap the data with selenium
 │   ├── cleaning.py        # Script for cleaning the data with pandas
+│   ├── ml_processing.py        # Script with functions to do the sentiment analysis and word processing │   ├── ai_insights.py        # Script with functions to extract the insights using GPT │   ├── plots.py        # Script with plot functions for sentiment analysis
-│   └── sentiment.py       # Script for training the sentiment analysis model
+│   └── sentiment.py       # Script for sentiment analysis and extraction of insights
 │
 ├── reports/
 │